When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Where Is HMA VPN Based?

-HMA VPN is based in the UK, which is part of the Five Eyes Alliance, a group of countries that share intelligence information with each other.
+HMA VPN is based in the UK and is part of the Five Eyes Alliance, a group of countries that share intelligence information with each other.
 The country also has the Investigatory Powers Act, or the "Snooper's Charter," which gives the UK government broad powers to access and store personal data.

 So, how does HMA operate in such a hostile environment?
 Well, the answer isn’t so simple.
 The service is actually owned by Avast, a cybersecurity company based in Prague, Czech Republic.